akeeba/social-magick/README.md

 ## Requirements

-This plugin has the following minimum requirements:
+This extension has the following minimum requirements:

 * Joomla 5.3 or later
 * PHP 8.1, 8.2, 8.3, or 8.4